Auckland

 This subject builds on Level 1 Biology knowledge.
 Students will develop an understanding of fundamental biological concepts including genetic variation, evolution, adaptations, ecology, gene expression and how to analyse information for biological validity.
 This course is designed to prepare students for Level 3 Biology and tertiary study in the Biological Sciences.

 This course provides students with the opportunity to learn and apply useful business skills such as planning, problem solving and decision making.
-For a large part of the year students will, in groups, plan and run a business, that involves two cycles of business activity.
-The business and / or product will specifically focus on the well-being of the students' community.
-In the latter part of the year, students will study various business concepts, including Market Research and Motivation.
-Students will also investigate issues within a business and the impacts that occur due to these issues.
+For a large part of the year students will, in groups, plan and run a business that specifically focuses on the well-being of their community.
+Students will also learn, in depth about market research and complete an assessment on motivation practice and theories.
+In the latter part of the year, students will study various business concepts.
+This will require students investigating issues within a business and the impacts that occur due to these issues.
 Students will develop solutions for these issues and offer recommendations based on these solutions.

-This course will provide students with the necessary skills to progress to the Level 3 Calculus course.
-An appropriate selection of internal and external Level 2 standards will be offered covering algebra, trigonometry, measurement and geometry assessments.
+An appropriate selection of internal and external Level 2 standards will be offered covering algebra, calculus, trigonometry, and geometry assessments.

 The course has two external assessments algebra and calculus.